Subscribe options

 • Fusion Triple Product

 The "triple product" of density, confinement time and plasma temperature is used by researchers to measure the performance of a fusion plasma.
-The triple product has seen an increase of a factor of 10,000 in the last thirty years of fusion experimentation; another factor of six is needed to arrive at the level of performance required for a power plant.
+The triple product has seen an increase of a factor of 10,000 in the last thirty years of fusion experimentation; less than a factor of ten is needed to arrive at the level of performance required for a fusion power plant.

 G